deathbeds/urljsf/docs/demos/index.md

 # Demos

-This collection of demos show different aspects of `prjsf`.
+This collection of demos show different aspects of `urljsf`.

 ```{note}
 None of the repo/branch targets actually _exist_, so feel free to click on the